-Actions Status (as of 2019/20) Comments Reference in Action Plan 2020 - 2042 2.1 Ensure an appropriate level of resources is allocated to achieve optimal sport and re creation outcomes 2.1.1 Review recommendations in this Plan and co-ordinate priorities and timeframes across Council with other planning strategies.
+Actions Status (as of 2019/20) Comments Reference in Action Plan (2020) 2.1 Ensure an appropriate level of resources is allocated to achieve optimal sport and re 2.1 Ensure an appropriate level of resources is allocated to achieve optimal sport and recreation outcomes 2.1.1 Review recommendations in this Plan and co-ordinate priorities and timeframes across Council with other planning strategies.
 Undertake a regular process for undertaking reviews and reporting outcomes.
 Status as of 2019/20: Partially completed.
 Comment: Many of the recommendations have occurred with capital improvements and new developments.
 All programs are reported through the appropriate channels internally at Council and to the appropriate constituents externally.
-Action 8.12 2.1.2 Complete a major review of this Plan within 10 years.
+Action 8.12: Integration with Strategic Plans: 2.1.2 Complete a major review of this Plan within 10 years.
 Status as of 2019/20: Completed.
 Comment: Addressed by this project.
 N/A 2.1.3 Review annual budget allocations for sport and recreation purposes to ensure adequate funding is available for the development and management of facilities.
 Council funding can also be used to attract external funding from sources such as NSW Department of Sport and Recreation.
 Status as of 2019/20: Partially completed.
 Comment: Budgets reviewed annually.
-Strategy 14 2.2 Ensure that community, sport and recreation groups have adequate support for seek king funding 2.2.1 Investigate the possibility of employing an officer to work across Council departments and community groups to identify potential funding sources and prepare appropriate applications.
+Strategy 14: Resourcing 2.2 Ensure that community, sport and recreation groups have adequate support for seeking funding 2.2.1 Investigate the possibility of employing an officer to work across Council departments and community groups to identify potential funding sources and prepare appropriate applications.
 Status as of 2019/20: Not completed.
-14.1 2.3 Ensure appropriate tenure is available for sport and recreation organisations 2.3.1 Develop a leasing/ right-of-use policy that clearly articulates roles and responsibilities, maximises community benefit and promotes sound management of assets, whilst ensuring all regular user groups have appropriate tenure to support their development plans and potential.
+Action 14.1: Strategic Projects Coordinator: 2.3 Ensure appropriate tenure is available for sport and recreation organisations 2.3.1 Develop a leasing/ right-of-use policy that clearly articulates roles and responsibilities, maximises community benefit and promotes sound management of assets, whilst ensuring all regular user groups have appropriate tenure to support their development plans and potential.
 Status as of 2019/20: Underway.
-Comment: Currently being undertaken delivery expected June 2020. √ 2.4 Ensure equity of support for 355 Committees and other community groups across the region 2.4.1 Develop a consistent policy for fees, charges, maintenance and support mechanisms for community organisations/ committees that reflects the income potential and community benefit of organisations.
+Comment: Currently being undertaken delivery expected June 2020. ~ 2.4 Ensure equity of support for 355 Committees and other community groups across the region 2.4.1 Develop a consistent policy for fees, charges, maintenance and support mechanisms for community organisations/ committees that reflects the income potential and community benefit of organisations.
 Status as of 2019/20: Completed.
 Comment: This was reviewed in 2017 and implemented.
 Reviewed annually. √